Triatempora

 51

-The cycle was broken.
-Not by destroying the system.
-But by rewriting its rules.
+Not by breaking the system.
+But by rewriting the rules from within.